IGITUGraz/L2L/doc/intro.rst

 The optimizer subclasses :class:`~ltl.optimizers.optimizer.Optimizer` with a class that contains two mandatory methods:

+1. :meth:`~ltl.optimizers.optimizer.Optimizer.__init__`: This is the constructor which performs the duties of initializing the trajectory and the initial generation_ of the simulation.
-1. :meth:`~ltl.optimizers.optimizer.Optimizer.post_process` : knowing the fitness for the current parameters, it generates a new set of parameters and runs the next batch of simulations.
+2. :meth:`~ltl.optimizers.optimizer.Optimizer.post_process` : knowing the fitness for the current parameters, it generates a new set of parameters and runs the next batch of simulations.
-2. :meth:`~ltl.optimizers.optimizer.Optimizer.end` : Tertiary method to do cleanup, printing results etc.
+3. :meth:`~ltl.optimizers.optimizer.Optimizer.end` : Tertiary method to do cleanup, printing results etc.

-Some notes:

-NTW Merge this with below

-* The `Optimizer` should be written (and the existing ones are written) to always maximize the fitness.
-Set the `optimizee_fitness_weights` to a tuple containing a negative value to make it minimize that fitness dimension.
-* New runs of the optimizer are trigerred by calls to :meth:`~ltl.optimizers.optimizer.Optimizer._expand_trajectory` after setting :attr:`~ltl.optimizers.optimizer.Optimizer.eval_pop` to the new list of individuals_ that need to be evaluated in the next cycle
-* All the (non-exploring) paramters to the `Optimizer` is passed in to its constructor through a :func:`~collections.namedtuple` to keep the paramters documented.
-For examples see :class:`.GeneticAlgorithmParameters` or :class:`.SimulatedAnnealingParameters`
+Note that in order to maintain a consistent framework for communication between the optimizer, optimizee, and :ref:`PyPet <Pypet-Section>`, we enforce a certain protocol for the above function.
+The details of this protocol are outlined below

 .. _optimizer-constructor: